TSoli/dotfiles/README.md

 It is also likely that the first time opening tmux the plugins will need to be manually installed by pressing the prefix \(C-Space\) and then 'I' \(S-i\).

+The system tray seems to be broken in polybar so you may need to build from source to get a newer version.

 # Updating the config files

 Simply use the `config` alias from anywhere in the system as if it were `git`.